Thermal Expansion Calibration / Dimensional Compensation

 thingiverse

-This is a very simple test file that I am using to calibrate my printer to get perfect dimensional accuracy with any filament roll.
-I usually print one of these before I use any filament roll and then compensate for its thermal expansion.
-I am then always getting perfect openings and threads with that particular filament type and color, minimizing any post-processing time.
-The file is designed so as to minimize filament use.
-I suggest printing it with three layers/walls, with 10% infill.
-It should take just a few minutes to print.
-The four round holes are 5, 10, 15, and 20 mm, the two boxes are 5 and 10 mm wide.
-The procedure is very simple but requires a pair of calipers, you cannot calibrate properly using something simple, like a ruler.
-Just print the file without any compensation enabled, measure the holes, write down the difference between the real thing and the ideal value, divide it by two and set it into your slicer's dimensional adjustment compensation factor *as a negative value*.
-For example: 1) We get a new filament roll that we want to calibrate for.
+This is a straightforward test file that I use to fine-tune my printer for precise dimensional accuracy with any filament roll.
+Before using a new filament roll, I usually print one of these files and then adjust for its thermal expansion.
+This ensures that I always get perfectly aligned openings and threads with the specific filament type and color, minimizing post-processing time.
+The file is designed to minimize filament usage, so I suggest printing it with three layers or walls and 10% infill.
+It should take only a few minutes to print.
+The four round holes are 5, 10, 15, and 20 mm in diameter, while the two boxes are 5 and 10 mm wide.
+The process is quite simple but requires a pair of calipers; you can't accurately calibrate with something like a ruler.
+Simply print the file without any compensation enabled, measure the holes, and note the difference between the actual and ideal values.
+Then, divide that value by two and set it as a negative value in your slicer's dimensional adjustment compensation factor.
+For example: 1) We receive a new filament roll that needs to be calibrated.
 2) We set the slicer's dimensional adjustment compensation factor to 0, slice and print the file.
-3) We use our calipers to measure the openings.
+3) We use calipers to measure the openings.
 The difference between the real openings and their ideal values should be about the same for all openings.
-If it is not, take the average value.
-4) For example, let us suppose that the largest hole opening measures 19.7 mm instead of the ideal 20 mm.
-That's 20 - 19.7 = 0.3 mm.
-5) We divide that value by two (0.3/2 = 0.15 mm) and insert it into the slicer's dimensional adjustment compensation factor as a negative value (-0.15) 6) We slice the same file and print it again.
-The dimensions of all the openings should now be perfect or near perfect.
+If it is not, we take the average value.
+4) Suppose the largest hole opening measures 19.7 mm instead of the ideal 20 mm; that's a difference of 0.3 mm.
+5) We divide that value by two (0.3/2 = 0.15 mm) and insert it into the slicer's dimensional adjustment compensation factor as a negative value (-0.15).
+6) We slice the same file and print it again, and the dimensions of all the openings should now be perfect or nearly perfect.

 Download Model from thingiverse